Super Inday and the Golden Bibe (2010 film): Plot

 Heartbroken, she sets off to find clues of what her real mother looks like, until she found her in a market.
 She tracks her and rents a room nearby and lives their daily lives by selling eggs painted gold and scavenging for recyclables, until she has enough courage to confront her.
 The mother told the truth and introduces her to her father.
 Kokang, suspicious of what's happening, stalks her employer and finds out about the secret, but is caught by the latter and hypnotized.

-Until then, the demons still attack and abduct kids for sacrifices, until Amazing Jay got entangled in the mess.
+The demons continue to attack and abduct children as sacrifices, until Amazing Jay got entangled in the mess.
 Inday tries and successfully repels the attack.
 She and Jay try to investigate, until they found Kokang, under the spell.
 She dispels it and runs away from the demons.
 She tried to transform into Super Inday, but Kokang ate the real egg containing Goldy’s power, transforming her into Copycat.
 With enough power, Inday, Jay and Copycat duel with Ingrid and her demonic minions.
 Defeating her and driving her to die in the altar.

 Few days later, Goldy and the tiyanak (later named Angelika) got their ticket to ascend to heaven.
 During a party, a crab monster with a human overlord appears in a pond.
 Inday and Jay appear and fight the monster as Goldy and Angelika ascend to Heaven.